mzazon/awesome-cloud-projects/aws/iot-firmware-updates/iot-firmware-updates.md

    echo "✅ CloudWatch dashboard created: IoT-Firmware-Updates"
    ```

    The monitoring dashboard is now configured to provide real-time visibility into firmware update operations.
 This enables operations teams to track job success rates, identify problematic devices, and maintain comprehensive audit trails for compliance and troubleshooting purposes.
+The dashboard supports both reactive monitoring and proactive operational insights.

 10. **Create Device Simulator for Testing**: